 - Headroom clearance, proper accessibility of valves, and other engineering items.

 - Keeping provision for future piping.

-- Optimizing pipe spacing or gap between pipes
+- Optimizing pipe spacing or gaps between pipes

 - Considering operational and maintenance space requirements